Getting started with Kusto

 Azure Data Explorer is a service for storing and running interactive analytics on big data.

-It is based on relational database management systems, supporting entities such as databases, tables, and columns.
-Complex analytical queries are performed using the Kusto Query Language.
-Some query operators include calculated columns, searching and filtering or rows, group by-aggregates, and joins.
+It's based on relational database management systems, and supports entities such as databases, tables, and columns.
+Complex analytical queries are made using the Kusto Query Language.
+Some query operators include:

-Structured, semi-structured (e.g. JSON-like nested types), and unstructured (free text) data are handled equally well.
+- Structured, semi-structured (for example, JSON-like nested types), and unstructured (free text) data are handled equally well.

 Interacting with Azure Data Explorer